 The good news is that many Utahns have lived outside of Utah for at least a few years, and they can be reminded of their own transplanted ancestry, so they do try to be welcoming to refugees and immigrants.
 Food is diverse, and an African Festival has been going on for the past six years in nearby Salt Lake City.

-We’d like to say religious diversity is betterOpens in a new tab., but that’s also up in the air.
+We’d like to say religious diversity is better, but that’s also up in the air.
 Much of Utah’s population belongs to the Church of Jesus Christ of Latter-Day Saints, which is the group that originally settled in the area in the 1800s, and the atmosphere is predominately Christian.
 There are some Hindu temples and large festivals for Holi and other holidays, which are loved by the community, and there are some Mosques and places of worship for non-Christian religions, but they can require some travel to get to.

 There’s a large religiously unaffiliated population in Utah, which is the second largest belief system after the Latter-Day Saints.
 Most people you meet are going to be in one of those two groups, but they can help you locate your church of choice.